AC Milan, Atlético, Barcelona, Liverpool, Manchester City, Paris, Real Madrid and Sporting CP topped the group to reach the round of 16.

 The 2022/23 UEFA Youth League UEFA Champions League path groups have concluded, deciding eight spots in the round of 16 and eight more in the play-offs.

-Atlético kept up their record of always getting past this stage while Adrian Niño achieved a unique competition feat by scoring in all six of their group games.
+Atlético kept up their record of always getting past this stage, while Adrian Niño achieved a unique competition feat by scoring in all six of their group games.
 The highest goal tally overall was eight by Ilyes Housni of Paris, one short of the group stage record.

 Ajax, Borussia Dortmund, debutants Eintracht Frankfurt, Inter, Juventus, 2019 winners Porto, 2017 champions and 2022 runners-up Salzburg, and Shakhtar Donetsk were second in their groups and go into February's play-offs, where they will be drawn away to the domestic champions path winners to compete in one-off ties for the remaining knockout places.
 As usual, the tournament will conclude with a four-team knockout event in Nyon, Switzerland, in April.

-However, holders Benfica and two-time champions Chelsea are among those out.
+Holders Benfica and two-time champions Chelsea are among those out.